Eliza-Diggins/eliza-diggins.github.io/_pages/teaching.md

 - **Astrophysical Dynamics and Cosmology**
 - **Open Questions in Astrophysics** (seminar format)
 - **Scientific Philosophy for Astronomers**
+  See my talk for the University of Utah's Student Lecture Series on this topic
 - **Open-Source Software in Astronomy**

 ---